Shared Context Collections

 Token Budget Allocation

-Example: 4,000 token budget with shared context
+Example: 4,000 max_tokens with no session context

 Shared Context Budget (30% = 1,200 tokens):